jarvisar/datavis-project1/README.md

 # Credits

-This project was created by Adam Jarvis for CS 5124.
+This project was created by Adam Jarvis for CS5124 Visual Interfaces Data.
 The exoplanet data used in this project was obtained from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/) and the visualizations were created using [D3.js](https://d3js.org/).